Paleontology Volunteers

 Volunteer, Vertebrate Paleontology

-Wayne Callahan has been a volunteer in the Division of Vertebrate Paleontology since his retirement in February 2012.
-Wayne first became interested in fossils and dinosaurs when he was around 8 years old, and his parents took him to visit the American Museum of Natural History and bought him a copy of Roy Chapman Andrew’s All About Dinosaurs.
+Wayne Callahan has been a volunteer in VP since his retirement in February 2012.
+Wayne first became interested in fossils and dinosaurs at 8 years old, and his parents took him to visit the AMNH and bought him a copy of Roy Chapman Andrew’s All About Dinosaurs.
 At the age of 17 Wayne and his best friend found some fossil shells in the glacial drift of northern New Jersey, brought them to the Newark Museum, and began a lifelong interest in geology and paleontology.

-Wayne’s career took him into manufacturing engineering and production management but he continued to pursue his interest in paleontology in the graduate program in geoscience at Montclair State College.
+Wayne’s career was in manufacturing engineering, but he continued to pursue his interest in paleontology in the graduate program in geoscience at Montclair State College.
 Over the next 45 years he collected and studied fossils, collaborated on fieldtrip guides, scientific papers and abstracts.
 Wayne has been a Research Associate in paleontology at the New Jersey State Museum for over 25 years and is a member of the Society of Vertebrate Paleontology.

 Return to top